 It’s usually not possible to fly this fast of a drone inside of a house, but you should be able to get around 8-10 minutes of flight time on a single charge outside.
 With a brushless motor and outstanding power, this device offers great value for the money, being one of the best buy quadcopter choices.

 - Brushless motors;

 6. Eachine Wizard X220 Specs & Features

 Most users say that the Eachine Wizard X220 can fly from around 5-10 minutes depending on how much wind you have outside, though it naturally lasts longer indoors.
-The soft-protection subroutines should keep you from crashing it and the inclined motor offers some of the fastest speeds in this price range.
-You shouldn’t expect to pay much more than $170-190 if you want your own X220.
+The soft-protection subroutines should keep you from crashing it, and the inclined motor offers some of the fastest speeds in this price range.
+This rtf model is one of the best affordable drones for the incredible power to accelerate and lift.

 5. YKS Unicorn 220 Specs & Features

 The YKS drone sells for around $300–350, and is small enough to avoid registration requirements in most areas.
 The rugged construction, excellent controller, and advanced OSD will make you feel like a professional pilot.
 It flies equally well indoors and outdoors.
 It’s carbon fiber skeleton certainly helped it make the list of best drones under 500 dollars.

 - Unusual shape makes flight learning curve steeper;